 Our business operates in three distinct divisions through a number of recently acquired, or newly formed subsidiaries, including:

 - Charge Communications, with a strategy to offer Unified Communication as a Service (UCaaS) and Communication as a Platform Service (CPaaS), providing termination of both voice and data to Carriers and Mobile Network Operators (MNO’s) globally for over 2 decades.

 - Charge Infrastructure, addresses telecom network infrastructure, including 5G small cell installation, portable powerbanks, micro-mobility charging, and EV charging installation, stations & maintenance.

 - Charge Investment, along with marketable securities, the investment division focuses on opportunist investments in EV and telecom related businesses

-Charge’s strategy is to do the unglamorous part of connecting phone calls and powering the future of movement.
+Charge’s strategy is to do the work that others don’t, such as connecting phone calls and powering the future of electric infrastructure.

 We have recently acquired a number of subsidiaries, through which we operate our three business divisions.

 GoIP Enters Into Reseller Agreement for Energy Management, Real Time Submetering and Energy Analytics; New York State Offers 30% Rebates